schneider-simon/uva-software-evolution/src/series1/readme.md

 ## Lines of code

 Lines of code is one of the simplest or even the simplest metric that one can think of.

 Heitlager defines it as `all lines of source code that are not comment or blank lines`.
 [Heitlager, 2007]

 Java has two types of comments:

-* single line comments that start with `//`
+1. single line comments that start with `//`
-* multiline comments that are surrounded by `/*` and `*/`
+2. multiline comments that are surrounded by `/*` and `*/`

 After reading all files from the project that we are going to analyze we have to remove these comments and blank lines.

 We can do this by replacing matches that follow these two regular expressions with an empty string:

-* `/^(\s*\/\/)/` for single line comments (arbitray white space followed by //)
+1. `/^(\s*\/\/)/` for single line comments (arbitrary white space followed by //)
-* `/\/\*[\s\S]*?\*\//` strings that go over multiple lines and start with /* and end with */, between them is any character (non whitespace, or whitespace (including new lines))
+2. `/\/\*[\s\S]*?\*\//` strings that go over multiple lines and start with /* and end with */, between them is any character (nonwhitespace, or whitespace (including new lines))

 ### Problem: Comments inside strings

 Before applying these two regexes we have to consider edge cases like the following:

 ```
-System.out.println("Hello wolrd /*"
+System.out.println("Hello world /*"
 		+ "asd*/asdsdasd"
 );
 ```

-Fortunatly Java only supports strings over a single line.
-They have be concatenated by a `+` to reach over multiple lines.
+Fortunately Java only supports strings over a single line.
+They have to be concatenated by a `+` to reach over multiple lines.
 Applying the regex solution from above will result in a wrong solution (LOC = 2 instead of 3):

 ```
-System.out.println("Hello wolrd asdsdasd"
+System.out.println("Hello world asdsdasd"
 );
 ```

-To tacke this we replace every comment start and end inside a string before passing it to the mentioned regex with this function:
+To tackle this we replace every comment start and end inside a string before passing it to the mentioned regex with this function:

 ```
 return visit(stringContent){